chrisgschon/automation-with-airflow/README.md

-# 🧑‍🏭 🖥️ Full Stack Data Scientist Part 6: Automation with Airflow
+# 🧑‍🏭 🖥️ The Full Stack Data Scientist Part 6: Automation with Airflow

 A simple example of using Airflow to create a worflow for calling APIs.